 The humble Pap Smear is over ninety years old so just to jog your memory, the Papanicolaou test (abbreviated as Pap test, known earlier as Pap smear, cervical smear, or smear test) is a method of cervical screening used to detect potentially pre-cancerous and cancerous processes in the cervix (opening of the uterus or womb).

-The 1st of May 2017 brings about a change in Australia’s approach to screening for cervical cancer.
+December brings about a change in Australia’s approach to screening for cervical cancer.
 Here’s what you need to know about an exciting revolution in health for people with cervixes!!

 Pap smears involve sampling cells from a specific part of the female anatomy: your cervix.
 This is the gateway between the vagina and the uterus, and its function is to hold a baby inside your uterus for 9 months: then stretch to let it out!